-Speaking of collaborative projects, Dropbox boasts excellent sharing abilities.
+Dropbox boasts excellent sharing abilities.
 Invite someone to share a particular Dropbox folder with you and that folder will appear right on their desktop.
 You can also send a link to an individual document or image.
-Additionally, Dropbox offers the best Facebook integration of any service at the moment.
-Finally, folders full of images can be viewed as a gallery, making Dropbox a viable photo-sharing alternative to Picasa, Imgur, and Flickr.
+In addition, folders full of images can be viewed as a gallery, making Dropbox a viable photo-sharing alternative to Imgur and Flickr.

 Signing up is as simple as logging in with a Gmail address and password.
 From there, Google Drive appears right in your Google toolbar, just a click away from your email inbox.
 You can drag-and-drop files straight into your browser, or download the desktop client to have access to Google Drive as a folder, just like with Dropbox.

-But Google Drive’s standout features are its sharing and collaboration tools.
-Thanks to integration with Gmail, you can share files with a click, with or without requiring a password.
-And when you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with differently colored labels to make clear what’s changed.
+Google Drive’s standout features are its sharing and collaboration tools.
+Thanks to integration with Gmail and other Google services, you can share files with a click, with or without requiring a password.
+When you work with partners on the same word file, spreadsheet, or presentation, either separately or right at the same time, Google Drive marks the contributions of each person with different colored labels to make clear what has changed.